grings/VSoft.System.TimeProvider/README.md

 This simple unit provides an abstraction over TDateTime.Now and TDateTime.NowUTC that makes it easier to write testable code.

-Code that directly references `Now` or `NowUTC` are very difficult to unit test.
+Code that directly references `Now` or `NowUTC` is very difficult to unit test.
 Imagine you have a function that uses one of the many helper methods on `TDateTime.Now`, for example :

 ````Delphi
 function TDiscountCalculator.GetDiscountForToday : integer;